kartoza/sawps/docs/src/user/manual/explore/reports.md

      The Property Report includes the following columns:

-     - **Property Name**: The name of the property being reported on.
+     * **Property Name**: The name of the property being reported on.

-     - **Scientific Name**: The scientific name of the species associated with the property.
+     * **Scientific Name**: The scientific name of the species associated with the property.

-     - **Common Name**: The common name of the species related to the property.
+     * **Common Name**: The common name of the species related to the property.

-     - **Owner**: The name of the owner of the property.
+     * **Owner**: The name of the owner of the property.

-     - **Owner Email**: The email address of the property owner.
+     * **Owner Email**: The email address of the property owner.

-     - **Property Type**: The type of the property.
+     * **Property Type**: The type of the property.

-     - **Province**: The province where the property is situated.
+     * **Province**: The province where the property is situated.

-     - **Property Size (Ha)**: The size of the property in hectares.
+     * **Property Size (Ha)**: The size of the property in hectares.

-     - **Area Available To Species**: The portion of the property that is available for species habitat.
+     * **Area Available To Species**: The portion of the property that is available for species habitat.

-     - **Open/Close Systems**: Indicates whether the property employs open or closed systems for wildlife management.
+     * **Open/Close Systems**: Indicates whether the property employs open or closed systems for wildlife management.

      **Summary**

      The `Property Report` is a critical filter for reporting on various properties.
 It provides information on property details, ownership, type, location, and specific data related to species habitat and wildlife management systems.
-This report is essential for analyzing and managing property-related information in an organized and structured manner.
+This report is essential for analysing and managing property-related information in an organized and structured manner.

      **Species Report**